radicle-dev/radicle-upstream/docs/contributing.md

 You can create commits with this line by running `git commit -s`.

 The DCO was created by the Linux Kernel community and is a simple statement that you, as a contributor, have the legal right to make the contribution.

-## Documentation

-We're writing documentation as we are developing new features.
-If you find something that is confusing or not covered at all, feel free to [open a bug][ob] or [contribute][cd]

 ## Contributing to the Design